 It is a promising place to make one’s vacation memorable, and indubitably a sight worth the eyes.

-While chanting Aum, the three letters should be chanted in the correct way so that one finds fulfillment in his or her prayers.
+While chanting Aum, the three letters should be chanted correctly so that one finds fulfilment in his or her prayers.

 Commencing with the letter “A” should be enunciated short, not too extended while in meditation.